 Should I consult a legal professional for my will?

-Yes, consulting a legal professional is recommended to ensure that your last will or living will complies with state laws and accurately reflects your wishes.
+Yes, consulting a legal professional is recommended to ensure that your last will or living will comply with state laws and accurately reflects your wishes.
 Legal experts can provide valuable guidance for comprehensive estate planning.